ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 To migrate from a standalone role (with no plugins) to a collection role:

+1. Create a local :file:`ansible_collections` directory and ``cd`` to this new directory.

-1. Create a collection.
+2. Create a collection.
 You need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_ to import this collection to Galaxy.

 .. code-block:: bash